Diffusion Approximation for an Overloaded X Model Via a Stochastic Averaging Principle: Proof of Theorem

 Intuitively, it should be evident that the result extends to positive recurrent state functions $\eta$ in $\D$ because each such function is the uniform limit over bounded intervals of piecewise-constant state functions; see p.
 393 of \cite{W02}.
 However, a complete proof for this seemingly minor extension seems quite complicated.
 The remaining proof will be based on a series of lemmas, which are proved in the next section.

-First, we need to show that the subset of positive recurrent state functions in $\D$ is an open subset.
-In particular, we establish the following lemma. \begin{lemma}{$($open subset$)$} For any positive recurrent $\eta$ in $\D([0,T])$, there exists $\ep$ such that if $\eta'$ is another state function in $\D([0,T])$ with $\| \eta - \eta'\|_T < \ep$, then $\eta'$ is necessarily also positive recurrent in $\D([0,T])$. \end{lemma}

-With Lemma \ref{lmOpen}, we then exploit the continuity of QBD's established in Lemma A.5 of \cite{PeW10b} to complete the proof.
+First, we exploit Corollary \ref{lmTvFCLTcont} showing that the subset of positive recurrent state functions in $\D$ is an open subset.
+With Corollary \ref{lmTvFCLTcont}, we then exploit the continuity of QBD's established in Lemma C.5 of \cite{PeW10b} to complete the proof.
 We complete the proof in several steps, requiring further lemmas.
-First, as in the proof of Lemma \ref{lmNewFrozen}, we will exploit frozen processes to simplify the argument.
+In doing so, we will exploit frozen processes to simplify the argument.
 As before, we use a coupling construction to show that they serve as suitable asymptotic approximations.

-Here we consider a modification of the process $\hat{C}^n$ in \eqn{cumTV1}, having a parameter state that is frozen over each successive cycle, where a cycle is the period between successive visits to a fixed state.
-In the case of a constant parameter state $\eta$, these are the regeneration cycles associated with the regenerative process $D(\eta, \cdot)$, as in \cite{GW93}, but here we have a more general case.
-For each $n$, let $\hat{C}^n_f$ denote this modification of $\hat{C}^n$.
-Closely paralleling the proof of Lemma \ref{lmNewFrozen}, we use a coupling construction to show that it suffices to consider $\hat{C}^n_f$ in order to establish the desired convergence of $\hat{C}^n$ in \eqn{cumTV1}.
+Here we consider a modification of the process $\hat{C}^n$ in \eqn{cumTV1}, having a parameter state that is frozen over each successive cycle, where as before a cycle is the period between successive visits to a fixed state.
+As remarked before, in the case of a constant parameter state function $\eta$, with $\eta (t) = \gamma$, $0 \le t \le T$, these are the regeneration cycles associated with the regenerative process $D(\gamma, \cdot)$, as in \S \ref{secFTSPinFCLT}, but here we have a more general case.
+For each $n$, let $\hat{C}^n_f$ denote this modification of $\hat{C}^n$, having a parameter state that is frozen over each successive cycle.
+We use a coupling construction to show that it suffices to consider $\hat{C}^n_f$ in order to establish the desired convergence of $\hat{C}^n$ in \eqn{cumTV1}.

 \begin{lemma}{$($frozen cumulative processes$)$} The processes $\hat{C}^n_f$ and $\hat{C}^n$ can be constructed on the same underlying space so that $d_{J_1} (\hat{C}^n_f, \hat{C}^n) \Ra 0$. \end{lemma}